 As further described above, values for the Company's securities portfolio are based upon prices obtained from third-party pricing services.
 Broker quotations may also be used.
 The significant unobservable inputs used in the fair value measurement of the Company's securities are prepayment rates, probability of default, and loss severity in the event of default.
 Significant increases (decreases) in any of those inputs in isolation would result in a significantly lower (higher) fair value measurement.
-Generally, a change in the assumption used for the probability of default is accompanied by a directionally similar change in the assumption used for the loss severity and a directionally opposite change in the assumption used for prepayment rates.
+Generally, a change in the assumption used for the probability of default is accompanied by a directionally similar change in the assumption used for prepayment rates.